What does Longitudinal mean

 The study is being carried out by the Centre for Public Health, Queen's University Belfast (QUB) in collaboration with an interdisciplinary panel of researchers with expertise in various fields related to ageing.
 The study has been reviewed by an independent group of research professionals and has been approved by the Queen's University Research Ethics Committee.
 The interviews are being carried out by a leading market research company called Ipsos MORI.

-How do I know this is a legitimate survey?
+- How do I know this is a legitimate study

 All interviewers will carry photographic identification and any communication you receive will either be from Ipsos MORI or Queens University Belfast.
 Any other concerns can be taken up directly with the NICOLA office.

-How were participants chosen for the NICOLA study?
+- How were participants chosen for the study

 Over 400,000 addresses were identified as having a household member of 50 years or above.
 A method was used to provide a smaller random sample that represented the whole of Northern Ireland.
 This resulted in over 14,000 addresses.
 An interviewer will visit the address, confirm that someone over 50 lives there and then ask if that person (and any spouses/partners) would like to take part in the study.